 When you sign up for the Online Gardening School, you get lifetime access to the course materials.
 This means you’ll be able to revisit lessons over and over, year after year.
 Also, as we add new content to the program, it will be yours, free of charge.

 Enter the journey of gardening with seasoned mentors.

 Your guides into the journey of gardening bring enthusiasm and decades of experience to the table.
-Their own paths have been deeply influenced by their experiences in the garden — nurturing small seeds, excitedly watching them germinate, celebrating their strong green growth, marvelling at the flowers and pollinators, and graciously harvesting delicious fruits and roots to be prepared with love and skill in the kitchen and shared with friends, family, and neigbbors.
-Both instructors have formed their lives around growing food and celebrating the rhythms of the seasons through gardening, farming, raising animals, and practicing permaculture.
+Their own paths have been deeply influenced by their experiences in the garden — nurturing small seeds, excitedly watching them germinate, celebrating their strong green growth, marvelling at the flowers and pollinators, and graciously harvesting delicious fruits and roots to prepare with love in the kitchen and share with friends, family, and neighbors.
+Both instructors have shaped their lives around growing food and celebrating the rhythms of the seasons through gardening, farming, raising animals, and practicing permaculture.

 Natalie started her first garden in the backyard and on the roof of a carport at a rental house in college.